What is Advair?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include chest pain, fast heart rate, and feeling shaky or short of breath.

 Long term use of an inhaled steroid can lead to glaucoma, cataracts, thinning skin, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while using Advair?

-Do not use a second inhaled bronchodilator unless your doctor tells you to.
-This includes formoterol (Perforomist, Symbicort, Bevespi, Dulera), arformoterol (Brovana), indacaterol (Arcapta), olodaterol (Striverdi, Stiolto Respimat), salmeterol (Serevent), or vilanterol (Breo Ellipta, Anoro Ellipta).
+Do not use a second long-acting inhaled bronchodilator unless your doctor tells you to.
+This includes formoterol (Perforomist, Symbicort, Bevespi, Dulera), arformoterol (Brovan), indacaterol (Arcapta), olodaterol (Striverdi, Stiolto Respimat), salmeterol (Serevent), or vilanterol (Anoro Ellipta, Breo Ellipta, Trelegy Ellipta).

 Advair side effects